FAQ

 Hint

-Remember the global ID and name of this ESCItem.
-You’ll need them when you use the custom command.
+Remember the global ID and name of this ESCItem: You’ll need them when you use the custom command.

 • Create your GDScript function in a .gd file and attach it to the child node as described above.
 This function can be called anything you want, but it must take exactly one argument.
 Escoria will pass in to the function any and all arguments specified in the custom command as an array.
 If your function doesn’t require any arguments, Escoria will pass in an empty array.